|Restrictions:||Drexel applicants only|

 • Spending Money: approx $300

 • Show tickets: There are many free shows and depending on which class students take, they will have opportunities to earn free tickets.
-Students taking “Let’s Go Edinburgh Fringe!” class should allocate at least $170 for tickets.
+Students should allocate anywhere from $300 to $600 (and up) for show tickets and tourism.

 |Dates / Deadlines:|